Optimise your processes with informative analyses

 Weld seam inspection

 The heat applied during welding can make metals brittle.
-During Weld seam inspection, we prepare, based on several Vickers or Brinell hardness measurements, a hardness curve for the heat-affected zone of the item inspected, check the weld seam geometry and undertake a comprehensive microstructure analysis.
+During weld seam inspection, we prepare, based on several Vickers or Brinell hardness measurements, a hardness curve for the heat-affected zone of the item inspected, check the weld seam geometry and undertake a comprehensive microstructure analysis.

 Solder seam inspection